D-Andreev/ai-workflow-routines/README.md

 1. Open a GitHub issue describing the work
 2. Add label **`workflow:start`**
 3. Open the session link on the issue and follow the phases above

+## Example

+See [simple-todo-app](https://github.com/D-Andreev/simple-todo-app) — a repo set up with this workflow.
+Browse its issues and PRs to see clarify → implement → review in action.